liquidlight/typo3-shortcodes/README.md

 See [Video](#video) for properties and use.

-### Youtube
+### YouTube

 `[youtube]`

-Renders a Youtube iframe embed.
+Renders a YouTube iframe embed.
 Can take a full URL or code.

 ```
 [youtube=https://www.youtube.com/watch?v=JrFFN9lag2w ]